 The ingredients are the same as what you will find in traditional pancakes.
 The only addition is we are adding in some ricotta and adjusting quantities of some of the other ingredients.

-How to make ricotta pancakes
+How to make these easy ricotta pancakes

-Making these ricotta pancakes is as simple as:
+Making these pancakes is as simple as:

 Pro-Tip: You do not need to mix the ricotta pancake batter until completely smooth.
 Only mix the ingredients together lightly until a batter forms.
 A few lumps in the batter is fine.
 This will ensure that you have tender pancakes!